updated Nov. 3, 2020

 We have several options for responding--such as focused cleaning, temporarily partial closures of a site, etc.-- as well as communicating.
 Each situation is unique and will be handled on a case by case basis; the Whatcom County Health Dept assists with guidance as we go through contact tracing process for each case and the situations involving any exposures.

 We need to think about our workspaces and classrooms differently.
 Create an intentional workspace that is simple and allows you the ability to adapt to either remote or in-person work.
 Remember that you may need to shift at-home at any time.
 When there is in-person instruction, classrooms will need to have furniture and supplies removed to decrease common touch surfaces.
 Shift to thinking about individual student supplies rather than communal supplies.

-Staff should stay home if they are symptomatic.
-The safe side would be to stay home if their household members were symptomatic, too.
 Human Resources staff are working on a variety of options for substitutes and will be communicating as available.

 Staff cannot come to work if they are sick or exhibit any symptoms.
 If you are concerned about leave, please contact Human Resources.

 No, we are sorry, but at this point, we are not allowing staff to bring their children into our buildings in stages 2-3 unless the child is attending the district’s child care program (i.e. GRADS at our high schools or the Y program at some of our elementary schools).
 If you need help finding child care, you can talk with your supervisor or find where there are openings for child care at Child Care Aware.

 Please email email@example.com in Human Resources.
 You should share some information in your email so that we can best know how to answer your questions or assist you.